entigolabs/entigo-infralib-agent/README.md

 For bootstrap, run and update commands you must either provide a config file or a prefix value.
 This is required for creating and finding cloud resources.
 Bootstrap adds that value as an environment variable for the agent pipeline.

-The cloud provider is selected by the credentials/flags supplied: AWS by default, Google Cloud when `--project-id` is set, and Oracle Cloud when `--oracle-compartment-id` is set.
-Oracle also requires `--oracle-region`.
+The cloud provider is selected by the credentials/flags supplied: AWS by default, Google Cloud when `--project-id` is set, and Oracle Cloud when `--oci-compartment-id` is set.
+Oracle also requires `--oci-region`.

 ### bootstrap

 Creates the required cloud resources and pipelines for executing the agent run and update commands.
 If the pipeline already exists, the agent image version will be updated if needed and a new execution of the run command will be started.
-For AWS, CodePipeline is used; for GCloud, Cloud Run Jobs; for Oracle, Container Instances.
+For AWS, CodePipeline is used; for GCloud, Cloud Run Jobs; for Oracle, DevOps build pipelines (one plan/apply pipeline per step) with a DevOps deployment pipeline for manual approval.

 OPTIONS:
 * logging - logging level (debug | info | warn | error) (default: **info**) [$LOGGING]